LoginRadius/engineering-portal/content/working-with-azure-key-vault-in-csharp/index.md

 ### Create an App Secret in Azure Key Vault

-Now that a Key Value instance has been created, we'll add a secret to it and then make the secret accessible to the Azure Web App we created earlier.
-Follow the steps mentioned below to create a secret:
+Now that a Key Value instance has been created, you'll add a secret to it and then make the secret accessible to the Azure Web App we created earlier.
+Follow the steps below to create a secret:

 1. Select Secrets from the Settings section of the Key Vault configuration page